FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 2. Sensory Profile

-Ethyl acetoacetate is characterized by a fruity, sweet odor with nuances of green apple and pineapple.
-It is often described as having a moderate intensity and good diffusion properties.
-The compound serves as an impact note in formulations, providing a fresh and fruity character.
-While specific taste and odor thresholds are not widely documented, its sensory role is typically as a modifier or enhancer in complex flavor and fragrance systems.
+Ethyl acetoacetate is characterized by its fruity, sweet, and slightly green odor, reminiscent of pineapple and apple.
+It is often used as an impact note in formulations due to its distinctive aroma.
+The compound has a moderate intensity and diffusion, making it suitable for both top and middle notes in fragrance compositions.
+While specific taste and odor thresholds are not widely documented, its sensory role is primarily as a modifier and enhancer in both flavors and fragrances.

 Citation hooks: FlavScents; peer-reviewed sensory literature